apollographql/apollo-ios/docs/source/swift-scripting.md

 This section will walk you through the already-set up code in the template project.
 There are two files: `main.swift` and `FileStructure.swift`.

-### FileStructure

-This structure exists to simplify accessing your local filesystem without needing to pass any URLs through as environment variables.

-It uses `FileFinder` to find the directory that the file containing the code lives in, and then you can use either standard `FileManager` APIs or `.apollo` extension methods provided by `ApolloCodegenLib` to find parent or child files and folders.

-There are two major pieces of information it grabs automatically, assuming you have a filesystem set up as in the example above:

-- The location where the Typescript CLI will be downloaded.
-This is what (currently) does the actual generation of code and fetching of schemas. **NOTE**: This location should be added to your `.gitignore` file, since it's going to contain a ton of JS that can be redownloaded locally very easily, and will otherwise bloat your repo.
-- The `sourceRoot` of your entire repository, which contains both your Xcode project and your Swift Scripting project.

-From `sourceRoot` you should be able to use `FileManager` APIs or their `.apollo` extensions to navigate anywhere in your project's file tree.

 ### SwiftScript

 This object uses the [Swift Argument Parser](https://github.com/apple/swift-argument-parser) to create an outer root command which can be run either from the command line if a binary is exported, or run directly by using `swift run` (recommended).

 There are sub-commands to run specific tasks - these are most often what you'll want to focus on, and where you'll need to make changes appropriate to your project's name and structure.

 #### DownloadSchema